adamcatley/adamcatley.github.io/docs/AirTag.md

 - Usage of recent BLE privacy and security features - [results](#bluetooth)
 - Hardware and firmware security of Apple products - [results](#security-issues)
 - What modifications are possible - [results](#mods)

-This section contains the research I did about these topics before my AirTag arrived on release day (30/04/2021).

 ### FindMy Service Overview
 Apple document the privacy features of the FindMy network, including end to end encryption in detail [here](https://support.apple.com/en-gb/guide/security/sec60fd770ba/web) and [here](https://support.apple.com/en-gb/guide/security/sece994d0126/web).